xzChill/frankenphp/CONTRIBUTING.md

     ```

 2. Replace your current version of `frankenphp` by the debug FrankenPHP executable
-3. Start FrankenPHP as usual (alternatively, you can directly start FrankenPHP with GDB: `gdb --args ./frankenphp run`)
+3. Start FrankenPHP as usual (alternatively, you can directly start FrankenPHP with GDB: `gdb --args frankenphp run`)
 4. Attach to the process with GDB:

     ```console